128technology/docs/docs/sec_hardening_guidelines.md

 ## Access Control and Encryption
 - Ensure inter-node security is configured with encryption for fabric metadata.
-- Ensure that the network interface adjacency (authority->router->node->device-interface->network-interface->adjacency) has a security policy configured to encrypt peer metadata.
+- Ensure that the network interface adjacency (authority>router>node>device-interface>network-interface>adjacency) has a security policy configured to encrypt peer metadata.
 See [configure authority security](config_command_guide.md#configure-authority-security) for information about configuring security policies.
 - Ensure inter-router security is configured to decrypt metadata.
 - Ensure service security policy is configured to encrypt application payload.
 - Optionally apply HMAC when packet authentication is required.